In short: It’s hard.

 Forever21 uses sweatshop labor and is a frequent design thief, using their company size to bully everyone from indie designers to bloggers.

-Urban Outfitters are owned by a guy who donates money to anti-gay Rick Santorum – my mortal nemesis, but I can’t fault the company for that. can fault them on ripping off countless independent artists, though.
+Urban Outfitters are owned by a guy who donates money to anti-gay Rick Santorum – my mortal nemesis, but I can’t fault the company for that.
+I can fault them on ripping off countless independent artists, though.

 There are a billion reasons not to buy knockoffs.